-During William’s reign, a number of Jews came to England from Rouen in France.
-William needed to borrow money to build castles and secure his kingdom, but money-lending was forbidden to Christians.
+After the Norman Conquest of 1066, a number of Jews came to England from Rouen in France.
+The early Norman kings needed to borrow money to build castles and secure their kingdom, but money-lending was forbidden to Christians.
 It was, however, permitted to Jews.
-These French-speaking Jews were protected by the Crown, and in time settled in most of the principal cities.
-In the later 12th century, King Henry II encouraged members of the Jewish community in Lincoln to settle in York.
+These French-speaking Jews were protected by the Crown, and in time established communities in most of the principal cities of England.
+In the later 12th century, members of the Jewish community in Lincoln settled in York.

 TRAPPED IN THE TOWER

-Inside the tower, trust between the Jews and the keeper broke down, and when he left the tower, they refused to allow him back in.
-They had now insulted the king’s authority, and troops joined the mob outside, where they were pelted with stones from the castle walls by the besieged Jews.
+Inside the tower, trust between the Jews and the keeper broke down, and when he left the tower on other business, they refused to allow him back in.
+They had now challenged the king’s authority, and troops joined the mob outside, where they were pelted with stones from the castle walls by the besieged Jews.

-One of the mob’s ring-leaders, Richard Malebisse, had offered safe passage to any Jews who agreed to convert and leave the tower.
-A few took this option, but they were all murdered.
-Afterwards, the rioters destroyed the records of debts to the Jews, placed in safe-keeping at York Minster.
+One of the mob’s ringleaders, Richard Malebisse, had offered safe passage to any Jews who agreed to convert and leave the tower.
+A few took this option, only to be murdered as soon as they came out from the burning building.
+Afterwards, the rioters destroyed the records of debts to the Jews, which had been placed in safe-keeping at York Minster.

-The planting of daffodils – whose six-pointed shape echoes the Star of David – on the Tower mound, provides an annual memorial around the anniversary of the massacre.
+The planting of daffodils – whose six-pointed shape echoes the Star of David – on the tower mound provides an annual memorial around the anniversary of the massacre.
 A plaque commemorating the tragedy was installed at the foot of the tower in 1978.
-Its Hebrew inscription from Isiah translates as, ‘Let them give Glory unto the Lord and declare his praise in the Islands’ – the word ‘islands’ evoking the Hebrew term for Britain, which was sometimes referred to as the ‘Isles of the Sea’.
+Its Hebrew inscription from Isaiah evokes medieval Jewish descriptions of Britain, using the Hebrew term ‘Isles of the Sea’.